-An Old Fashioned Country Fair “Celebrating 130 Years of Fun”
+An Old Fashioned Country Fair “Celebrate the Bounty of our Counties”

 The Tri County Fair is a fun family affair with a whole host of fabulous events, exhibits and activities.
 There’s a good ol’ fashioned carnival with rollicking rides.
 The Russell Brothers Family Circus has been entertaining families here for years.
 The Pollywood Bird Show, Nature Joe’s Reptiles, and Turkey Stampede are a little animal fun.
 The big animal fun is when the cowboys and cowgirls ride in the Rodeo.
 The evening starts with youngsters competing in everything from a boot race to mutton bustin’, then the big boys ride rough stock in the broncs and bulls events.

 The fastest, fiercest, and just plain funniest event is the Destruction Derby.
 It’s a crazy crush of cars in a challenge of bravery and bull-headedness by drivers in specially prepared vehicles.
 Over 30 cars enter the arena and only one drives out as the big winner.
 Most of the others have to be dragged out!
 It’s … well, just come see for yourself.

 Entertainment in the form of comedy hypnosis, music, and puppetry is somewhat safer and just as fun.
 The exhibition halls showcase a wide range of talent by local artists, crafters, bakers, chefs, photographers, quilters and many more.
 The agricultural section shows off award winning specimens of homegrown vegetables and locally raised livestock.

 The rustic nature of the town and genteel pace of life is balanced by a love of the outdoors and a passion for adventure by residents of this valley.
 It’s all quite evident during this fun-filled weekend that brings friends and family from three counties together for a good old-fashioned country fair.